 Kennedy Funeral Homes, Hooks Chapel of Metter is in charge of the arrangements.

-To send flowers to Barney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Barney H. Rocker, please visit our floral store.